zhutoutoutousan/lotion-notes/README.md

 |_____|____/|_| |_|_| \\_|____/  |_| |____/
 ```

-A modern, AI-powered note-taking and task management application with calendar integration.
+A modern, AI-powered self-management application with calendar integration.

 ## 🌟 Features